Dear Members of the University Community,

 - but, who have neither visited their immediate family nor spent time there due to joint custody of a child or visiting rights.

 Of course we will handle the information you have provided confidentially.

 The Chairs of Clinical Psychology and Psychotherapy, and Clinical and Physiological Psychology/Psychotherapy are providing psychological support to help those affected come to terms with these straining situations.
 Please visit the chairs’ specific webpages [de] to find out more about the support on offer.

-Studierendenwerk's (Student Services) psychological counselling is still available to students.
+The Studierendenwerk (Student Services) provides psychological support to students.

 Information from the Federal Ministry of Health

-Information for tertiary education institutions, students and research institutions [de]
+Information for universities, students and research institutions [de]